CURRENT POSITIONS (at Department of Soil and Environment, SLU, SE)

 2016-2017 Stiftelsen Oscar & Lili Lamms Minne Improved evidence of nutrient hot-spots in agricultural catchments inferred from optical sensors – Principal Investigator.

-My research has important implications for water quality management:
+My research has important implications for water quality management.
+See popular science briefs related to scientific publications:

 Hydrologic Extremes and Legacy Sources Can Override Efforts to Mitigate Nutrient and Sediment Losses at the Catchment Scale